-In cross examination the witness confirmed that he had previously been instructed not to continue issuing permits without the consent of the Commanding Officer.
-He said that the students who came to see him told him that the Comanding Officer had advised them to see the witness and that he should issue the permit to them.
-He said:

-"On 22nd September, 1992, I was instructed to retrieve the permit from the students."

-He did that because he realised that he had been tricked by the students when they told me that they had seen him before they came to his office.
-The Commissioner (Mr Ndhlovu) personally told the students saying:
+"Mr. Ndhlovu asked me to cancel the permit.
+That was in the morning of 22nd September, 1992.
+On 21st September, 1992 no one queried me about the permit.
+My superior officer told me to cancel the permit."
+In cross-examination the witness confirmed that he had previously been instructed not to continue issuing permits without the consent of the Commanding Officer.
+He said that the students who came to see him told him that the Commanding Officer had advised them to see the witness and that he should issue the permit to them.
+He said:"On 22nd September, 1992 I was instructed to retrieve the permit from the students.
+He did that because he realised that he had been tricked by the students when they told me that they had seen him before they came to my office.
+The Commissioner (Mr. Ndhlovu) personally told the students saying:-

-"Comrades since you did not see me before issuing the permit I now cancel the permit."
+"Comrades since you did not see me before issuing the permit I now cancel the permit." $\label{eq:contraction}$

-The first witness for the defence Senior Assistant Commissioner of Police Mr Ndhlovu gave evidence that Inspector Buchisa was working with him in 1992 as Regulations Officer issuing permits for ceremonies which were not political.

-He said for a political meeting the power to issue permits was vested in him.
-He said he took over the power of issuing political meeting permits and that he was also a Regulating Officer.
-The witness said that he realised that Inspector Buchisa had issued the permit in question on the understanding that the witness had advised him to issue the permit because the two students had falsely told Buchisa that they had seed him.
-He said that when he met the two students' officials he told them that the permit had been cancelled because he did not have enough manpower to cover their meeting when he already had a UNIP Congress Meeting at Namayani Farm and a Shell BP Championship gathering.
+The first witness for the defence Senior Assistant Commissioner of Police Mr. Nahlovu gave evidence that Inspector Buchisa was working with him in 1992 as Regulating Officer issuing permits for coremonies which were not political.
+He said for a political meeting the power to issue permits was vested in him He said he took over the power of issuing political meeting permits and that he was also a Regulating Officer.
+The witness said that he realised that Inspector Buchisa had issued the permit in quastion on the understanding that the witness had advised him to issue the permit because the two students had falsely told Buchisa that they had seen him.
+He said that when he met the two students officials he told them that the permit had been cancelled because he did not have enough manpower to cover their meeting when he already had a UNIP Congress Meeting at Namayani Farm and & Shell BP Championship gathering.
 This he said made him cancel the permit.
-He confirmed that the issuing of the permit by Mr Buchisa was legally done and said that he did not cancel the meeting completely because he allowed them to hold it at the University of Zambia campus.
+He cofirmed that the issuing of the permit by Mr. Buchisa was legally done and said that he did not cancal the meeting completely because he allowed them to hold it at the University of Zambia campus.

-In cross examination he maintained that his conduct did not mean that the permit for the meeting was cancelled and said that he had only changed the venue.
+In cross-examination he maintained that his conduct did not mean that the permit for the meeting was cancelled and said that he had only changed the vanue.

-The learned trial judge found that it was hairsplitting to argue that the permit was issued by inspector Buchisa, Mr Ndhlovu as superior officer had no right to attach conditions to it.
-We found that the permit had not been cancelled but that only the venue had been changed.
+The learned trial judge found that it was hairsplitting to argue that because the permit was issued by inspector Buchisa Mr. Ndhlovu as superior officer had no right to attach conditions to it.
+He found that the permit had not been cancelled but that only the vanua had been changed.
 He held therefore that the appellant was not entitled to a declaration that the cancellation was invalid.
 The learned trial judge also found that there has been no violation of the fundamental rights of the students.